build-your-own-internet/byoi/README.md

 - Set up a Root CA (Boulder) and import root certificates to Chrome
 - Build our own BGP implementation?
 - Build our own DNS server?

+### STAGE 4: Let's make this internet more performant.

+- reverse proxy

 ### Side Quests?